fan1200/hypeddit-downloadwall-bypasser-reloaded/readme.md

 **Note**: Always exercise caution when running userscripts from unknown sources.

+## FAQ

+Q: Can't pass the email validation step
+A: Please setup another email with a *valid* domain.
+That domain could be anything, it just needs to exists.

+Q: I don't want to end up with accounts full of spam (Spotify, Soundcloud).
+Is there a workaround?
+A: You could create "dummy"-accounts for the services.
+That way it doesn't matter that it reposts, comments, follows or even creates playlists.

 ## Configuration:
 The script utilizes the `hypedditSettings` object to customize certain parameters.
 Users can configure these settings according to their preferences: